mrigankpawagi/LeanearTemporalLogic/README.md

   - `TracesFromStateWTS`: Set of (infinite) traces of (infinite) paths starting from a given state
   - `TracesFromInitialStateWTS`: Set of (infinite) traces of (infinite) paths starting from an initial state
   - `TracesWTS`: Set of (infinite) traces of (infinite) paths starting from initial states
+  - `PathToInfinitePathWTS`: Convert a PathFragment to an InfinitePathFragment
+  - `PathFromStateToInfinitePathWTS`: Convert a PathFragment starting from a given state to an InfinitePathFragment

 #### Theorems and Lemmas